 This UNESCO World Heritage Site once famously served as the spiritual center and spa of the ancient city of Hierapolis.
 In Cleopatra’s day, a Roman temple to Apollo surmounted this pool, and the waters at its base were used for hydrotherapy and religious practices.
 Today, the same waters are filled with the remains of this temple, providing an equally alluring experience to those who visit.
-Surrounded by oleanders, palm trees, pines and cypresses, and littered with the fluted drums of fallen marble columns, plinths and the occasional capital from the nearby Temple of Apollo, the pool is constantly refreshed by an inflow of hot calcium-laden mineral water.
+Surrounded by oleanders, palm trees, pines, and cypresses, and bestrewn with the fluted drums of fallen marble columns, plinths, and the occasional capital from the nearby Temple of Apollo, the pool is constantly refreshed by an inflow of hot calcium-laden mineral water.

 The pools open for swimmers at 8 AM, and close at 5 PM.
 If you want a less crowded swim, be sure to visit earlier in the morning.
-The temperature of the water is comfortably and pleasurably warm, not hot.
+The temperature of the water is comfortably warm, not hot.
 The pool is of varying depth.
-In most places, an adult’s feet can touch bottom with head above water.
-Substantial areas are shallower and suitable for children.
+In most places, an adult’s feet can touch the bottom with their head above water.
+Substantial areas are more shallow and suitable for children.
 There is also a section to swim which is about 20 feet (6 meters) deep.

-There are men’s and women’s changing rooms, toilets, souvenir shops, a snacks-and-drinks shop, and plenty of tables and chairs set in sun and shade for those who wish not to swim, only to watch.
-(You need not pay admission if you only sit, and don’t swim.)
+There are men’s and women’s changing rooms, toilets, souvenir shops, a restaurant, and plenty of tables and chairs set in sun and shade for those who wish not to swim, only to watch.
+Those who choose not to swim do not need to pay admission.